Frequently asked questions

 Q. Is couples or family counseling covered by insurance?

 Family therapy is usually covered.
 Couples therapy is covered by some insurances but not others.
 For family/couples to be covered sessions need to be treating a mental illness, or diagnosis.
 Most EAPs (employee assistant plans) cover Couples and Family therapy.
-The only EAP that I currently accept is LYRA.
+I currently accept is LYRA and ESPYR.

 Q. Should I use my insurance or should I pay out of pocket?